 Pridi had initially planned for a major uprising by the Free Thai Movement against the Japanese, but this became unnecessary after the atomic bombings of Hiroshima and Nagasaki.
 Immediately upon Japan’s surrender, Pridi announced as regent that Phibun’s declaration of war on the Allies had been unconstitutional.
 Khuang resigned as prime minister to make it easier to conduct negotiations with the Allies, replaced by Seni Pramoj; Seni was able to bring the negotiations to a satisfactory conclusion.
 Eventually, Pridi resigned the regency and became prime minister himself.
 Power seemed to have shifted decisively from Phibun’s wing to Pridi.
 The new prime minister continued his attempts to build a more democratic state, such as by passing a constitution that created a fully elected legislative chamber.

-Unfortunatley, Pridi would have barely any time to actually rule, for then a tragedy no one expected struck.
-The young King Ananda Mahidol, who had returned from Switzerland to Thailand, was suddenly shot dead in his bedroom.
+Unfortunately, Pridi would have barely any time to actually rule, for then a tragedy no one expected struck.
+The young King Ananda Mahidol, who had just returned from Switzerland where he studied to Thailand, was suddenly shot dead in his bedroom.
 Pridi had made numerous enemies, particularly Phibun’s clique, and they saw an opportunity to go on the offensive.
-Pridi was accused of regicide, and he had to resign as prime minister.
+Pridi was accused of regicide, and he was forced to resign as prime minister.
 But this did not placate the military.
 Eventually, a coup was launched, bringing Phibun back to power, while Pridi fled the country.
 Phibun now began his second stint as prime minister.